Ninja-Squad/ninja-squad.github.com/_posts/2016-03-22-ninja-tips-3-angular-validation-hidden-vs-bootstrap-help-block-english.md

 This issue gave me some cold sweat, that's why I wanted to share this *ninja tip* with you, be it very anecdotic.

-The issue is between the HTML&nbsp;5 `hidden` attribute behavior, and the styles brought by Bootstrap's `.help-block` class.
+The issue is between the HTML&nbsp;5 `hidden` global attribute behavior, and the styles brought by Bootstrap's `.help-block` class.
 The [`hidden` documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/hidden) explains&nbsp;: